 The story of the Drummer's Wing Nut Wrench, begins in the 1980’s out of sheer necessity.
 My name is Doug Berglund, and this is the story of the wrench.

 But the question remained: how do we actually produce the wrench?
 It had to be functional, durable, and reasonably priced.
 AND made in America!
-After asking around, one of the guitar players in my band suggested I enlist the talents of The Guitar Factory's Marty Schulte, a brilliant aluminum guitar designer and builder from northern Minnesota.
+After doing some research, a guitar player buddy of mine suggested I enlist the talents of The Guitar Factory's Marty Schulte, the brilliant aluminum guitar designer who’s known for building aluminum guitars for the stars.
+His customers include the likes of Tito Jackson and Travis Tritt.
 Marty's skills were just what we needed.
 So from there we began CNC manufacturing the Drummer's Wing Nut Wrench out of lightweight aircraft aluminum.

 Enjoy the wrench.
 Play with confidence!